AdobeDocs/analytics.en/help/implement/vars/functions/activitymap-link.md

 }
 ```

-Instead of completely replacing default link logic, you can conditionally alter it.
+Instead of completely replacing the default link logic, you can conditionally alter it.

 ```html
 <script>